Labeling images and text documents

 - Three images are selected and tagged "Wide angle."

-To correct a mistake, click the "X" to clear an individual tag or select the images and then select the tag, which clears the tag from all the selected images.
+To correct a mistake, select the "X" to clear an individual tag or select the images and then select the tag, which clears the tag from all the selected images.
 This scenario is shown here.
-Clicking on "Land" will clear that tag from the two selected images.
+Selecting "Land" will clear that tag from the two selected images.

 Azure will only enable the Submit button after you've applied at least one tag to each image.
 Select Submit to save your work.